PubInv/covid19-vent-list/README.md

 I believe these are the three most essential documents to read first:

+[A brief for engineers, by a doctor, on hacking a ventilator for surge capacity in Covid19 patients.](https://docs.google.com/document/d/1sdrKYQ0mDOu4bJum6Fx6piRutIJovo7UqFKYHHxUD5A/edit?usp=sharing) Written by Eric Schulz, MBBS, FANZDA, an anesthetist/anesthesiologist from Australia.

 [A Super-simple Guide to Mechanical Ventilation For Open Source Engineers Designing Ventilators for the COVID-19 Pandemic](https://docs.google.com/document/d/1p-oYUv_6FadipV67g2O5yfnQvpdvZDm4WadYVubhoH4/edit?usp=sharing) -- This was written by me (Robert L. Read).
-It's my best attempt at an introduction.
+It's my best attempt at an introduction, it is somewhat redundant with the above guide.
+Eric and I may attempt to harmonize them as we have time.

 [Key Ventilation Specifications](https://e-vent.mit.edu/clinical/key-ventilation-specifications/)